Nicaragua closes Vatican embassy in Managua, Nicaraguan embassy to Vatican - source | Law-Order

 The Vatican source said that while the closures do not automatically mean a total break of relations between Managua and the Holy See, they are serious steps towards that possibility.
 Ortega's administration has been increasingly isolated internationally since he began cracking down heavily on dissent following street protests that erupted in 2018.
 Ortega called the protests an attempted coup against his government.

 Bishop Rolando Alvarez, a vocal critic of Ortega, was sentenced to more than 26 years in prison in Nicaragua last month on charges that included treason, undermining national integrity and spreading false news.
 Alvazez was convicted after he refused to leave the country along with 200 political prisoners released by Ortega's government and sent to the United States.
-Alvarez refused to board the plane.
+Alvarez refused to board the plane and was stripped of his citizenship.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)